SATURDAY: Vigil 4:00 pm, 6:00 pm

 The Prayer and Worship Committee of Saint Gregory the Great Catholic Church of Bluffton, South Carolina exists to promote the full, active and conscious participation of the laity in prayer and worship in accordance with the liturgical decrees, guidelines and customs of the Roman Catholic Church.
 The committee is a consultative and "hands on" body which assists the pastor, clergy and staff in working together to encourage the proper, dignified and beautiful celebration of the Church's liturgies and devotions.
 It seeks the assistance of parishioners and others in successfully reaching its goals.

-The St. Gianna Respect Life Committee at St. Gregory the Great promotes respect for all human life from point of creation to natural death, within our parish and our community, through prayer, education, and charitable activities, in obedience to our Diocese.
-The Respect Life Committee holds major activities during the month of October: Respect Life Month, and January.
-We meet quarterly, on the first Mondays of February, May, August, and November; we keep in touch often through e-mail.
-A pro-life rosary is said every Thursday after the 8:30 a.m.
+The St. Gianna Respect Life Ministry at St. Gregory the Great promotes respect for all human life from point of creation to natural death, within our parish and our community, through prayer, education, and charitable activities, in obedience to our Diocese.
+The Respect Life Ministry holds major activities during the month of October: Respect Life Month, and January.
+St. Gianna Respect Life meets monthly, every third Wednesday at 1:00 pm in the St. Augustine Room of the Church.
+A pro-life rosary is prayed every Thursday after the 8:30 a.m.
 Mass.

 Secular Franciscan Order